slxuphys/slxuphys.github.io/outreach.md

         </div>
         </div>
     </div>
-<div>The Group had so much fun to explain cool physics to the kids and parents at the Physics Festival.
+<div>The Group had so much fun explaining cool physics to the kids and parents at the Physics Festival.
 This year the festival attracted more than 6000 visitors!</div>
 </div>

 ### Saturday Morning Physics